-At the intersection of U.S. Route 395 and California State Route 120 you will find a gas station.
+At the intersection of U.S. Route 395 and California State Route 120 you will find a Mobil gas station.
+It’s the only gas station for miles and there is nothing around it except, well, nature.
 And inside this gas station is the Tioga Toomey’s Whoa Nellie Deli.

-And for dessert?
+And dessert?
+No convenience store garbage for us.
 Cheesecake, carrot cake and this fudgy chocolate cake with raspberry sauce.

-I was all excited that we had found some undiscovered gem in Yosemite, when I found this hanging on the wall by the restrooms.
+I was thrilled that we were able to enjoy such good food at reasonable prices, a real undiscovered gem in Yosemite.
+Undiscovered?
+Not really.
+I found this hanging on the wall by the restrooms.

 Looks like Gourmet Magazine beat me to it.
 And if you google the Whoa Nelli Deli, you will find that others have found this secret getaway, as well.

 So if you drive through Tioga Pass, or if you drive north past Mammoth Lakes and visit the saline splendors of Mono Lake, you have a wonderful lunch waiting for you.

 UPDATE: I visited the Whoa Nelli Deli again in 2017 during a trip to see the Tufa Towers at Mono Lake.
 The food is still excellent.
 This time, the kids and I ordered the steak sandwich.
 It’s still a real steak sandwich.
 And the chocolate cake?
 Still fudgy and incredible.